Getting to Merseyside Maritime Museum

 Map showing the Merseyside Maritime Museum

-The Albert Dock is on the waterfront close to Liverpool city centre and the Liverpool One complex.
+The Royal Albert Dock is on the waterfront close to Liverpool city centre and the Liverpool One complex.
 It is clearly signposted from the motorway and other main routes into the city centre.
 You may want to use AA Route Planner to plan your journey.

 Lime Street Station